 House of the Vestals

-The House of the Vestal Virgins (Atrium Vestae) was begun by Domitian and completed by Trajan about 113 CE.
+The House of the Vestal Virgins (Casa delle Vestali), also known as the Atrium of Vesta (Atrium Vestae) together with the Temple of Vesta and other structures, was begun by Domitian and completed by Trajan about 113 CE.
 The complex is found within the Roman Forum, between the Regia and the Palatine Hill.
 The development of the complex grew throughout the thousand years the Vestals virgins remained.
 The first house was built at the foot of the Palatine Hill, containing the Temple of Vesta, as well as sleeping quarters, however, it was destroyed in 64 CE due to a fire.
 The House of Vestals was an important part of Roman culture, so it was rebuilt several times throughout the Empire.

 circa 141 CE